-In a lecture on the sixth teaching of Likutei Moharan, Shagar relates to an additional aspect found at the center of his mystical space, the concept of yearning and longing, as I have suggested earlier, which exists in the tension between the inner and the outer.
-According to Shagar longing acquires greater depth and mystical excitement in the stories and teaching of Rebbe Nahman.
-It is possible that he used these longings themselves to address the rift between the inner and the outer, a move which Shagar calls a “mystical stance.”
-There is a characteristic in the yearning for holiness that is higher than holiness itself, claims Shagar, in the footsteps of Rebbe Nahman and Rav Kook.
+In a lecture on the sixth teaching of Likutei Moharan, Shagar relates to an additional aspect found at the center of his mystical space, the concept of yearning and longing.
+I have already suggested earlier that this concept exists in the tension between the inner and the outer.
+According to Shagar, longing acquires greater depth and mystical excitement in the stories and teaching of Rebbe Nahman.
+It is possible that he used these longings themselves to address the rift between the inner and the outer, a move that Shagar calls a “mystical stance.”
+There is a characteristic in the yearning for holiness that is higher than holiness itself, claims Shagar in the footsteps of Rebbe Nahman and Rav Kook.
 For the yearning maintains the characteristic of infinitude, whereas the attainment of holiness constrains it.
-Nevertheless, even in his lectures on Rebbe Nahman, Shagar did not leave the longing for Nothingness and for the negation of reality as the only calling.
-Hence in his lecture on the thirty-first teaching, he emphasizes the need for the affirmation of reality, the joy that is expressed in the consciousness of Being, and thanksgiving for that which is—a move which is the opposite of the move towards yearning, and which brings a person back to his immediate existential presence.
+Nevertheless, even in his lectures on Rebbe Nahman, Shagar did not designate the longing for Nothingness and the negation of reality as the only callings.
+Hence in his lecture on the thirty-first teaching, he emphasizes the need for the affirmation of reality, the joy that is expressed in the consciousness of Being, and thanksgiving for that which is.
+This represents a movement that is the opposite of that towards yearning, but rather brings a person back to his immediate existential presence.
 My claim is that it is not the yearnings alone that create the mystic, but rather the actual, constant movement created by Shagar in his contradictory demands for both “ascending” and “returning”—for longing and for making peace with reality.

 Concluding Discussion

-Shagar adopted the Kabbalistic concepts of the unification of the male and the female to implant the experience of Torah with a mystical meaning of a clearly erotic nature.
-Shagar’s use of the terms “light” and “delight” to describe the mystical experience, alongside the terms of the unification of the male and the female, which present the mystical experience as an erotic one, are well suited to the academic reading of the Zohar, that Shagar could have accessed, as seen, for example, in Yehuda Liebes’ article “Zohar and Eros.”
+Shagar adopted the kabbalistic concept of unification of the male and the female to implant the experience of the Torah with a mystical meaning of an unequivocally erotic nature.
+Shagar’s use of the terms “light” and “delight” to describe the mystical experience, alongside the terms of the unification of the male and the female which present the mystical experience as an erotic one, resonate well with the academic reading of the Zohar, that Shagar could have accessed, as seen, for example, in Yehuda Liebes’ article “Zohar and Eros.”

 All this can be summarized in an excerpt that Shagar wrote to himself in a personal notebook: